I’m Corrie, a twenty-something year old living in London with my boyfriend and a couple of crazy hamsters.

 I’m a crafty person in general.
 Plutonium Muffins is mainly for knitting and spinning, despite the huge amount of other things that I do, but bits of real-life and other crafts do sneak in sometimes.
 I hope you won’t mind!

 About Plutonium Muffins

 The Plutonium Muffins motto is “embrace life”.
-The motto and website was inspired by the loss of a very dear friend, whose advice to me was always “don’t have a bad day just because someone else is”, and other such things along those lines.
+The motto and website was inspired by the loss of a very dear friend, whose advice to me was always “don’t have a bad day just because someone else is”, or similar.

 In December of 2011 – after a year of mental illness and my life generally being improved in a massive way by knitting, I started the Plutonium Muffins website.
 The story starts here, and is on-going.
 I hope you follow, and enjoy.